IsaacSchemm/Crowmask/README.md

 - [ ] `Follow`: adds the actor to the list of followers, adds an `Accept` to `OutboundActivity`, then processes outbound activities for this actor only
 - [ ] `Undo` `Follow`: removes the actor from the list of followers
-- [ ] `Create`: if the post is in reply to this actor's post, add a `PrivateBoost` for the Admin Actor
+- [ ] `Create`: if the post is in reply to this actor's post, add a `PrivateAnnouncement` for the Admin Actor

 Timed functions: